-So the best treatment is one that treats the whole body, such as chemotherapy or biological therapy.
+So the best treatment is one that treats the whole body, such as chemotherapy or targeted drugs.
 But some people with hairy cell leukaemia need an operation to remove the spleen (splenectomy).

-Find out what the spleen is, why doctors might need to remove it for hairy cell leukaemia, and how they do the operation.
+Find out what the spleen is and why doctors might need to remove it for hairy cell leukaemia

 What you need to take in, what to expect and how to prepare to make it less stressful.

 The nurse will go through a series of questions on a checklist to make sure you are ready for surgery.